-- .
-A copy of a letter of application to the Minister of Colleges and Universities stating the program/programs for which consent is sought - a.
-A copy of the signed "Applicant Acknowledgement and Agreement" form as provided in the Directives and Guidelines for Applying for Ministerial Consent under the Post-secondary Education Choice and Excellence Act, 2000 - b.
-A completed Ministry Summary of Application Form (Appendix C) - c.
-Documentation of the requirements (criteria, standards and procedures) of the review that occurred within the two years prior to the submission to the Board - d.
-An analysis of the overlap in requirements of the PEQAB Board and the previous review and any documents addressing the gap between the previous review and PEQAB criteria (if any) - e.
-The complete report(s) resulting from the previous review - f.
+- a.
+A copy of a letter of application to the Minister of Colleges and Universities stating the program/programs for which consent is sought - b.
+A copy of the signed "Applicant Acknowledgement and Agreement" form as provided in the Directives and Guidelines for Applying for Ministerial Consent under the Post-secondary Education Choice and Excellence Act, 2000 - c.
+A completed Ministry Summary of Application Form (Appendix C) - d.
+Documentation of the requirements (criteria, standards and procedures) of the review that occurred within the two (2) years prior to the submission to the Board - e.
+An analysis of the overlap in requirements of the PEQAB Board and the previous review and any documents addressing the gap between the previous review and PEQAB criteria (if any) - f.
+The complete report(s) resulting from the previous review - g.
 Written permission for the Board to consult the reviewers or any professional, accrediting, or regulatory body named in the submitted documentation.